-- The wheelchair must be secured in the vehicle with a 4-point wheelchair restraint system. - The user must wear a 3-point passenger restraint system secured to the vehicle. - The user could be additionally secured with a posture belt in the wheelchair.
+- The wheelchair must be secured in the vehicle with a 4-point wheelchair restraint system. - The user must wear a 3-point belt restraint secured to the vehicle. - The user could be additionally secured with a posture belt in the wheelchair.